 2.8.4 Roster Changes

-Teams may choose to withdraw from a tournament during the season and may rejoin at a later date if they choose to.
-Players or teams that choose to withdraw from a tournament will not qualify for refunds or receive compensation for their withdrawal.
-Only a Club Administrator may submit a request to withdraw a player or team from a tournament.
+Teams may choose to withdraw from a tournament up until their first official match during the regular season.
+Once a team chooses to withdraw from a tournament, they will not qualify for refunds or receive compensation for their withdrawal.
+Only Team Administrators may submit a request to withdraw a player or team from a tournament.

 2.11.1.
 Match Times

-Each week, teams will choose one day and time from the available schedule to participate in their match.
-Team members will join a team lobby on Varsity Esports and queue for the match once all participating members are present.
-The system will match their team against another team of an equal skill level, and both teams will play their game immediately and in accordance with the game’s rules.
-The winning team must report the outcome of the match.
+Each week, teams will choose one day and time from the available queue schedule to participate in their match.
+Team members will log on to Generation Esports and queue for the match once all participating members are present.
+The system will match their team against another team based on tournament leaderboard standing and available teams in the queue.
+Both teams will play their game immediately and in accordance with the game’s rules.
+The winning team must immediately report the outcome of the match.

-The queue lobby will open at the designated time, and close sixteen minutes after, the scheduled time.
+The queue lobby will open at the designated time and will close ten minutes later.
 In the instance of a match not being found, teams will be awarded a bye win and will be moved into a priority queue for the remainder of the tournament.
-Only a single game per week may be played; once a team plays their match, the other days and times will become unavailable.

 2.11.2.
 Contacting Opponents

-Communication will begin once teams have been matched together through the queue.
-Teams must use Match Chat to communicate and share information regarding the setup of their match.
+Communication will begin once teams have been matched together through the queue system.
+Teams must use Match Chat on the Match Page to communicate and share information regarding the setup of their match.